 Macadamia is high in fats (but low in PUFA’s) and relatively low in net carbs.
 It tastes nice and a bit sweetish on its own.
 That is why I love it so much in this recipe.
 Plus, I don’t make finely ground macadamia meal, since it tends to turn into macadamia butter instead of flour.
 Coarsely ground macadamia adds to the crunchiness of the toast, and I love that!

 - Prepare a small microwave-safe bowl.
 It can be either a ramekin or a coffee mug, whatever you have at hand.
 I use a ramekin with a 3.7" diameter.

 - Put in all the ingredients, starting with the egg.

 - Mix well until smooth.

-- Put in a microwave, and nuke for 2 or 3 minutes (depending on how strong the microwave is).
+- Put in a microwave for 2 or 3 minutes (depending on how strong the microwave is).